The keeper was rarely tested in the opening half despite the visitors getting into some good positions.

 Solid in the air and delivered some crunching tackles to deny Taraabt when the Moroccan posed a real threat.
 He leads by example and was a real inspiration for his side as they worked hard to keep the visitors at bay.

 The midfielder returned to the side after being on the bench against Norwich and he had a solid game.
 He got forward when he could and almost put his side ahead in the first half with a long-range effort that fizzed wide of goal.

 Was pretty anonymous in the opening half and gave very little to his side as he struggled against the strong QPR midfield.
 However he brought the game to life in the second half with his first goal for Stoke in the 53rd minute, he was in acres of space on the right hand side of the penalty area and blasted the ball beyond Cesar.

 Starting to build up a good understanding with Adam and Whelan in the middle of the pitch and he is becoming more involved in Stoke’s attacking play.
 He almost created an opening goal for Crouch in the closing minutes of the first half but his low cross was not converted after some neat build up.

-Was the main outlet for the hosts in the game as they used his natural wing play to stretch the QPR defense.
+Was the main outlet for the hosts in the game as they used his natural wing play to stretch the QPR defence.
 His crossing lacked quality at times which made things tough for Crouch and Walters to do anything with.

 Had a tough time on his own upfront with very little to work with due to a lack of creativity in the midfield.
 His movement was very good and he found some good positions but the passes into him were not what he wanted.
 He had one great chance in the first half after good work.